 - a.
 The College of Arts and Sciences Curriculum Committee shall report its recommendations to the College Assembly and, when necessary, to the Committee on Academic Planning and Standards and the Educational Assessment Committee. - b.
 The College Curriculum Committee shall review for faculty approval proposals concerning admissions standards and criteria submitted by departments and programs within the College of Arts and Sciences. - c.
 The College Curriculum Committee shall review for faculty approval proposals concerning graduation requirements and criteria submitted by departments and programs within the College of Arts and Sciences. - d.
-The College Curriculum Committee shall review for faculty approval College curricula including, but not limited to, course and program delivery, courses in the Liberal Arts

-Foundation, and other programs within the College.
+The College Curriculum Committee shall review for faculty approval College curricula including, but not limited to, course and program delivery within the College.
+If required, the recommendations of the College Curriculum Committee shall be forwarded to the Committee on Academic Policies and Standards. - e.
+The College Curriculum Committee shall review for faculty approval proposals concerning new and significantly revised academic programs, undergraduate and graduate degrees, courses, and credential and certificate programs within the College of Arts and Sciences.
+If the proposal would impact the General Education program, the College Curriculum Committee shall solicit the input of the College General Education Committee.
 If required, the recommendations of the College Curriculum Committee shall be forwarded to the Committee on Academic Policies and Standards.

-- e.
-The College Curriculum Committee shall review for faculty approval proposals concerning new and significantly revised academic programs, undergraduate and graduate degrees, courses, and credential and certificate programs within the College of Arts and Sciences.
-If required, the recommendations of the College Curriculum Committee shall be forwarded to the Committee on Academic Policies and Standards. - f.
+- f.
 The College Curriculum Committee shall consult with the administration concerning academic planning within the College including the establishment of the academic calendar (yearly schedules) for the College of Arts and Sciences. - g.
 The College Curriculum Committee shall review and prioritize proposals for replacement positions, new positions, and eliminated positions submitted by departments and programs within the College of Arts and Sciences.
+The College Curriculum Committee shall solicit the input of the College General Education Committee regarding the impact of those proposals on the General Education Program.
 The recommendations of the College Curriculum Committee shall be forwarded to the Committee on Academic Policies and Standards. - h.
-The College Curriculum Committee shall consult with the administration concerning proposals for external funding that would create new academic programs, significantly alter existing academic programs, or require new faculty positions within the College of Arts and Sciences. - i.
-The College Curriculum Committee shall develop and revise, in coordination with the Educational Assessment Committee, the program review guidelines applicable to departments and programs within the College of Arts and Sciences. - j.
-The College Curriculum Committee shall schedule and implement reviews of academic departments and programs within the College of Arts and Sciences in consultation with the Educational Assessment Committee and the office of the Provost. - k.
-The College Curriculum Committee shall coordinate with the Committee on Academic Policies and Standards the efforts associated with accreditation and related matters within the College of Arts and Sciences. - 1.
-The College Curriculum Committee shall monitor and evaluate international and credential programs within the College of Arts and Sciences. - m.
+The College Curriculum Committee shall consult with the administration concerning proposals for external funding that would create new academic programs, significantly alter existing academic programs, or require new faculty positions within the College of Arts and Sciences. - The College Curriculum Committee shall develop and revise, in coordination with the Educational Assessment Committee, the program review guidelines applicable to departments and programs within the College of Arts and Sciences. - j.
+The College Curriculum Committee shall schedule and implement reviews of academic departments and programs within the College of Arts and Sciences in consultation with the Educational Assessment Committee and the office of the Provost.
+The College Curriculum Committee shall solicit the input of the College General Education Committee regarding the departments' and programs' support of the General Education program. - k.
+The College Curriculum Committee shall coordinate with the Committee on Academic Policies and Standards the efforts associated with accreditation and related matters within the College of Arts and Sciences. - The College Curriculum Committee shall monitor and evaluate international and credential programs within the College of Arts and Sciences. - m.
 The College Curriculum Committee shall monitor and evaluate student academic support services within the College of Arts and Sciences.